file-format/Docs/en/game/cfg-mugen.md

 ## M.U.G.E.N Configuration File

-A M.U.G.E.N CFG (Configuration) file is a crucial component for creators in world of custom fighting games.
+A M.U.G.E.N CFG (Configuration) file is crucial component for creators in world of custom fighting games.
 It empowers them to shape fundamental rules of their game.
 This includes factors like how long each round lasts, level of challenge presented by computer-controlled opponents, game's pace, extent to which combos affect damage and much more.

 Furthermore CFG file allows creators to determine game's display settings, such as screen resolution and decide whether M.U.G.E.N should play sound effects and music during gameplay.
-For those well-versed in M.U.G.E.N's intricacies, this file offers potential to tweak an array of other game-related settings to craft a unique gaming experience.
+For those well-versed in M.U.G.E.N's intricacies, this file offers potential to tweak an array of other game-related settings to craft unique gaming experience.

 By default M.U.G.E.N's primary CFG file, known as `mugen.cfg`, resides in program's data folder.
-While it is possible to directly edit game's settings within this file, it is generally advisable to create a backup copy first.
+While it is possible to directly edit game's settings within this file, it is generally advisable to create backup copy first.
 This precaution ensures that you can effortlessly revert M.U.G.E.N to its original settings if needed preventing any unintended changes from disrupting your gaming experience.

 ## M.U.G.E.N - Game Engine

-M.U.G.E.N is a versatile and highly customizable 2D fighting game engine developed by Elecbyte.
+M.U.G.E.N is versatile and highly customizable 2D fighting game engine developed by Elecbyte.
 The name "M.U.G.E.N" stands for "Mugen Ultimate Game Engine."
-It was initially released in 1999 and has since gained a dedicated community of users and creators who use engine to design and develop their own 2D fighting games.
+It was initially released in 1999 and has since gained dedicated community of users and creators who use engine to design and develop their own 2D fighting games.

 Here are some key features and aspects of M.U.G.E.N: